Brod8362/cpp-for-dummies/intro.md

 For Windows, your best bet is following [this guide](https://code.visualstudio.com/docs/cpp/config-mingw) by microsoft.
 (Sorry, I don't use windows, and have little experience developing on it.)

 If you're running Linux, check your package manager.
 For Arch Linux, you need to install the `base-devel` group.
-On Ubuntu, you can just install the `g++` package.
+On Ubuntu, you can just install the `g++` and `build-essential` packages.
 If you're running another flavor of Linux, you should be able to search through your package manager and find something similar.

 On macOS, it's incredibly easy.
 The first time you to try run `g++` (if you don't have it), a window will pop up asking you to install it.
 Just click OK and the hard work will be done for you.